mollybeach/studycards/allMarkdownFiles.md

 ### Relational database:

-A relational database is a type of database that stores and organizes data in tables with rows and columns.
-It uses structured query language SQL to interact with the data.
+  - A relational database stores and organizes data in tables with rows and columns, using SQL for data interaction.

-## NO-SQL DATABASES

-###  NoSQL database:

-A NoSQL database is a type of database that stores and retrieves data in a non-tabular format, such as key-value pairs, documents, or graphs.
-It is designed for scalability, flexibility, and performance.